gaurav337/adaptive-ttc/road.md

 4. Does high `cyclomatic_complexity` correlate with Level 3?
 5. Does `runtime_ms` close to the timeout limit predict unrecoverability?
 6. Are the top 3 features the same for both Qwen failures and DeepSeek failures?

-**Multicollinearity check:** Before SHAP, plot a correlation matrix of all features.
-If `cyclomatic_complexity` and `ast_node_count` have r > 0.85, note it in the methodology and justify keeping both (they measure different structural properties: branching paths vs. total node count).
+7. **For AssertionError failures specifically:** which embedding dimensions drive predictions?
+(This is the key finding that justifies embeddings over tabular features.)

+### AssertionError misprediction analysis — write this as a paper section

+Filter your test set to only AssertionError failures.
+For this subset:
+- Compare tabular-only AUROC vs. combined AUROC
-**Error analysis on mispredictions:** Find every case where you predicted RECOVERABLE but it was actually UNRECOVERABLE.
-Print those failure signatures.
-Look for patterns manually.
+- Print the failure signatures of every case where tabular-only predicted RECOVERABLE but it was UNRECOVERABLE (the hard cases the tabular model misses)
+- Check if embeddings correctly classify those same cases

 Write 3–5 observations.
-This is one paragraph in the paper that professors will find most interesting — it turns a classification result into a finding about LLM failure modes.
+This turns a classification result into a finding about what information actually determines repair cost when the exception type is ambiguous.

+**Multicollinearity check:** Before SHAP, plot a correlation matrix.
+If `cyclomatic_complexity` and `ast_node_count` have r > 0.85, note it and justify keeping both.

 ---

-## Phase 8: Baselines, Evaluation, and Generalization
+## Phase 8: Baselines, Best-of-N, DeepSeek Analysis, and Final Evaluation
-**Duration: 1 week | Build: final comparison**
+**Duration: 1–2 weeks | Build: all comparisons and the secondary findings**

-### Run all five baselines
+### Run all six baselines

 ```python
 TOKEN_CAPS = {0: 0, 1: 500, 2: 1500, 3: 3000}